ProtonMail/ios-mail/README.md

 1. Install Xcode (>=15.2)
 2. Clone the repository
 3. Add a `.env` file with necessary secrets.
 The file is stored in a shared Pass vault.
 Request access to the team.
-4. Run `./scripts/setup.sh` to generate the xcodeproj file
+4. Run `./scripts/setup.sh` to generate the xcodeproj file (run `./scripts/setup.sh help` for all options)
 5. Open `ProtonMail.xcodeproj`

 ## UI Tests setup instructions